pvh513/vectorhash/README.md

 capabilities of the processor and use the appropriate version of the algorithm.
 However, there is one caveat.
 Assuming your processor supports AVX512f instructions, it will need to read 512 bits of data at once from memory.
-For this the memory address (and hence also the start of the buffer) will need to aligned on a 512-bit = 64-byte boundary (in other words, the last 6 bits of the buffer address need to be zero).
+For this the memory address (and hence also the start of the buffer) will need to be aligned on a 512-bit = 64-byte boundary (in other words, the last 6 bits of the buffer address need to be zero).
 For AVX2 instructions 32-byte alignment is needed, and for SSE2 instructions 16-byte alignment.
 The scalar version can work